State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Experimental techniques

 \subsection{Clock spectroscopy}

-To drive the clock transition, we employ a commercial laser system (\textit{Toptica TA-SHG} pro) with up to $\simeq 700\mW$ at $578\nm$.
+To drive the clock transition, we employ a commercial laser system (\textit{Toptica TA-SHG pro}) with up to $\simeq 700\mW$ at $578\nm$.
 A small fraction of the seed laser power at the fundamental wavelength of $1156\nm$ is used to lock the laser onto a commercial optical reference cavity (\textit{Menlo Systems ORC-Cylindric}) using the Pound-Drever-Hall stabilization technique~\cite{drever:1983}.
 At this wavelength the finesse of the optical cavity is $>4\times 10^5$.
 This was determined by measuring the cavity photon lifetime after suddenly extinguishing the incident light using an acousto-optical modulator (AOM).
 The residual linear drift of the cavity corresponds to $\simeq60\mHz/$s and is compensated with feed-forward on the offset lock using a fiber-coupled waveguide electro-optical modulator.

-The repumping efficiency for transferring population from $\tP{0}$ via the $\tP{0} - \tD{1}$ transition to the ground state is estimated by comparing the ground and excited state atom number after a resonant $pi$-pulse when we toggle the clock beam.
-Owing to the finite branching ratio from the $\tD{1}$ state to the metastable $\tP{2}$ state one would na\"ively assume a difference of $\simeq \!
-3\%$ between the excited state population with the clock beam on and the ground state population with deactivated clock beam.
-However, we find a repumped fraction of $84(1)\%$.
-We attribute this lower value to the rapid loss of excited state atoms due to inelastic collisions before they are repumped back to the ground state.
-We account for the finite repumped fraction by correcting the excited-state population in $\tP{0}$ accordingly for all measurements reported in this work.
-We then fit the excitation fraction using the well-known Rabi lineshape
+For all spectroscopy data, we fit the excitation fraction using the well-known Rabi lineshape

 where $\Omega = \sqrt{\Omega_0 + \delta}$ is the generalized, $\Omega_0$ the resonant Rabi frequency, $a$ the amplitude and $\delta$ the detuning.